ScilifelabDataCentre/RDM-guidelines/content/topics/data-management-plan.md

 ## The main parts of a DMP

-A DMP typically is divided into six sections:
+The DMP typically starts with an administrative overview concerning the project(s), including information such as start and end date, funder(s) and research principal.
+After that a DMP typically is divided into six sections:

 1. **Description of data**
     * What types of data will be created and/or collected, in terms of data format and amount/volume of data?